Learning walks vs. lesson observations

 Download our suggestions for areas of focus, depending on the role of the observer, along with associated activities.

 Questions to consider when analysing evidence

-- Is there evidence of anything being treated inconsistently across subjects?
+- Are there any areas of inconsistency across subjects?

 - What elements of good practice have you seen in [area of focus, e.g. 'questioning']?
 How will you share this with all staff?